smishra1200/SCONE-Use-Case/draft-mishra-scone-usecase.md

   - SCONE signal MUST be extensible to networks beyond 4G/5G network.

   - discussion on how the applications/receivers can adapt to the rate signals.
-  - A question was raised RE one or more network elements in a path may send advised bit-rate.
-Towards that point.

   - A typical mobile network deployment may have multiple UPF deployed, however, for one PDU session there typically is only one UPF (PGW) which would send an advised bit-rate.
 If additional UPF/PGW are deployed, they may have specific function but will not be configured to communicate maximum bit-rate for the PDU session.

 By addressing these above operational considerations, SCONE can be managed effectively in mobile networks to enable adaptive bit-rate applications optimize